How to Open a Bakery in Illinois

 • Cons: Additional paperwork and filing requirements and harder to attract investors than a corporation.

-1. Corporation: A corporation is an incorporated business structure owned by shareholders and governed by a board of directors.
+1. Corporation: A corporation definition is an incorporated business structure owned by shareholders and governed by a board of directors.

 • Pros: Limited personal liability, ability to issue stock and attract investors, perpetual existence.